fjinsu/th3-server/README.md

   b.
 If unhealthy, deregister, and fail rollback
 4. Deregister broken EC2 instances from ELB target group
 ```

+### Notes
+At the moment, the rollback would depend on a list of EC2 instance IDs that would be provided by the user.
+A more ideal solution would be to build the instances with tags specifying their application and build version.
+Then a user could simply supply the application and the build version to roll back to and Ansible will look for instances that satisfy these requirement.

+Failures induce the whole job to fail.
+A more ideal solution would be to have Ansible have a separate job for each EC2 instance instead of a clumping them as a group.
+This would allow successful builds to continue even if there are broken builds during the process.

 ## Authors
 Francis Kim